krstak/val4go/README.md

 #### notempty

 Checks to be non-zero values.
-Only `string` is supported.
+Only `string` and `slice` are supported.

 If field is a pointer, it checks first to not be nil
 ```go